Pathfinder Foundation is a recognized 501c3 charitable foundation providing a blend of services to the community of Dutchess County New York:

 Direct services and programming for youth development, programming to support youth development indirectly through community and family engagement, and services and programming for mentally handicapped children.

-Public access and community engagement will include providing engaging community events tailored to appeal to the County’s vibrant and diverse community, as well as options to allow for the casual and ‘unsupervised’ enjoyment of the property.
+Community engagement will include providing engaging community events tailored to appeal to the County’s vibrant and diverse community, as well as options to allow groups and entities to reserve the facilities for events and activities.

 YOUTH & FAMILY SERVICES